digicatapult/sqnc-matchmaker-api/README.md

 - `order`
 - `match2`

-Additionally, there is the `attachment` entity which returns an `id` that can then be used when preparing entity updates to attach files.
+Additionally, there is the `attachment` entity which returns an `id` to be used when preparing entity updates to attach files.

 ### Entity queries